Print

 Notes

-• Smoke Time: the ultimate cook time will vary a bit depending upon a myriad of factors such as outdoor temperature, wind, humidity, smoker hot spots, etc. That being said we tested this multiple times on a Traeger and it generally took approximately 2-2.5 hours total smoke time for a 12-14 pound turkey to come to temp (165 degrees F.).
+• Smoke Time: the final cook time will vary a bit depending upon factors such as outdoor temperature, wind, humidity, smoker hot spots, etc. That being said, we tested this multiple times on a Traeger pellet grill and it generally took 2-2.5 hours total smoke time for a 12-14 pound turkey to come to temp (165 degrees F).

-• Pellets: hickory and mesquite are my two favorites to use in this recipe.
+• Pellets: hickory and mesquite pellets or wood chips are my two favorites to use in this recipe.

 • Dairy Free: if you can’t do butter, use some olive oil – but you don’t need a ton, just enough to coat the bird.